MarkRoddy/avyrss/SETUP.md

-# AvyRss - Complete Setup Guide
+# AvyRSS - Complete Setup Guide

-This guide will walk you through setting up AvyRss from scratch, whether you're cloning the repository for the first time or starting fresh.
+This guide will walk you through setting up AvyRSS from scratch, whether you're cloning the repository for the first time or starting fresh.

 ## Prerequisites